pogipop/cloudron/docs/references/usermanual.md

 <br/>

-If you leave the robots configuration empty, Cloudron will server the `/robots.txt` URI from the app.
+If you leave the robots configuration empty, Cloudron will serve the `/robots.txt` URI from the app.

 # Custom domain